SAP/ui5-linter/CONTRIBUTING.md

 ### Issue Reporting Disclaimer

-We want to improve the quality of the UI5 linter and good bug reports are welcome!
+We want to improve the quality of UI5 linter and good bug reports are welcome!
 But our capacity is limited, so we cannot handle questions or consultation requests, and we cannot afford to ask for required details.

 Therefore, we reserve the right to close or to not process insufficient bug reports in favor of those which are clearly documented and easy to reproduce.
-Even though we would like to solve each well-documented issue, there is always the chance that it won't happen - please remember: The UI5 linter is Open Source and comes without warranty.
+Even though we would like to solve each well-documented issue, there is always the chance that it won't happen - please remember: UI5 linter is Open Source and comes without warranty.

 Bug report analysis support is always very welcome!
 See [Analyze Issues](#-analyzing-issues).